Last Updated on August 31, 2023

 Watch a Movie From The Comfort of a Recliner at the Phoenix Theatre

-A brand new movie theatre opened up in the Kennedy Mall.
+This movie theatre is located at the Kennedy Mall.
 It is slightly more expensive than the AMC theatre BUT it has the luxury of heated (which you may not need in the summer unless you hate air con as much as me) recliners!
-I visited a bed cinema while in Budapest and being able to put your legs up is amazing!

 Pretend to be a ‘Ninja Warrior’ at Vertical Jump Dubuque

 🗺555 John F Kennedy Rd #400, Dubuque, IA 52002, United States

 Vertical Jump is a trampoline park with the addition of a Ninja Warrior style assault course (disclosure: it has nothing to do with the real Ninja Warrior programme), although you land in a foam pit rather than a swimming pool!
 Even as an adult, we found the course tough going!

 Prices are totalled in 30 minute increments.
 There’s a big glass window along the length of the course so you can watch it without having to go in.
 You also have to buy special grippy socks (which I managed to lose in the foam pit).

 🗺2241 Lincoln Ave, Dubuque, IA 52001, United States